 Muji and Future of No Brand

 One retailer, Muji , has taken the Gibson notion of “allergy against global mass brand” to its purist extreme.
-Muji is a Japanese “No Brand” retailer that offers a broad range of apparel, stationary and home product with one unique commonality.
-In fact, they have no manufacturer branding, not even a private label brand.
-A No-Brand model also allows Muji to configure its supply chain to offer functional and elegant products at competitive pricing.
+Muji is a Japanese “No Brand” retailer that offers a broad range of apparel, stationary and home products.
+In fact, they have no manufacturer branding, not even private label brands.
+A No-Brand model also allows Muji to configure its supply chain to offer functional products with efficient FFP/SIOC packaging and value pricing.

 This No-Brand strategy seems to be working as Muji is responding to strong global growth.
 Plans are underway to expand its presence in the US, UK, China and other markets.
 In fact, some Chinese fast follow retailers are even copying Muji’s model to the point of patent infringement.
 In Muji and Future of No Brand Part 2, I will explore the viability of scaling the model.
 I will also discuss how retailers might think through the value chain capabilities and supply chain implications …